 Move Data to the Persistent Disk

-directory in this new disk so that large operations will fit on the disk.sudo mkdir /mnt/disks/mysql-data/tmp sudo chmod 777 /mnt/disks/mysql-data/tmp
+- Make a new - /tmpdirectory in this new disk so that large operations will fit on the disk.- sudo mkdir /mnt/disks/mysql-data/tmp sudo chmod 777 /mnt/disks/mysql-data/tmp

 Master Server: Replication Settings

-must be unique for each MySQL Server across both master and slaves.$ sudo vi /etc/my.cnf.d/replication.cnf [mysqld] server-id=1 log-basename=master log-bin expire-logs-days=3 binlog-format=row binlog-do-db=db-name
+- On the MySQL Master, configure the replication and binary logs settings. - The - server_idmust be unique for each MySQL Server across both master and slaves.- $ sudo vi /etc/my.cnf.d/replication.cnf [mysqld] server-id=1 log-basename=master log-bin expire-logs-days=3 binlog-format=row binlog-do-db=db-name

 Slave Servers: Replication Settings

-must be unique for each MySQL Server across both master and slaves.$ sudo vi /etc/my.cnf.d/replication.cnf [mysqld] server-id=2 replicate-do-db=db-name read-only
+- On the MySQL Slave, configure the replication process settings. - The - server_idmust be unique for each MySQL Server across both master and slaves.- $ sudo vi /etc/my.cnf.d/replication.cnf [mysqld] server-id=2 replicate-do-db=db-name read-only

 Start Slaves from the Beginning